francofaa/digital-garden-jekyll-template/_wikis/meretesk/Characters/Muzmuzax.md

 ---
-title: Muzzy
+title: Muzmuzax
 ---

-Muzzy is a language tutor who works for [[Hespero of Meretesk]].
+Muzmuzax (or Muzzy) is a language tutor who works for [[Hespero of Meretesk]].
 He is an interdimensional traveler of an unknown species.
 He speaks
 - celestial
 - abyssal
 - infernal